 Make sure that the transceiver wavelengths are connected to the corresponding channel port on the mux/demux module.

-Up to 16 CWDM channels or 80 DWDM channels
+Up to 16 CWDM channels or the typical 40 or 80 DWDM channels.

 Step 3.
 Connect the dark fiber to the mux/demuxes at both ends of the system, i.e. both sites.